ogilvieg/document-intelligence-platform/backend/migrations/README.md

 3. ✅ Build RetrievalService
 4. ✅ Test end-to-end flow

-See `project-context.md` for implementation details.
+See the main project README for implementation details.